-This is a copy of the standard Project MUSE institutional journal subscription license for review purposes only.
-It is made available for institutions to review as part of a purchasing decision regarding MUSE online journal collections.
-Unless covered by a blanket consortium license, institutions subscribing to a Project MUSE Collection(s) are required to sign and return our License Agreement.
+Below is the text of the standard Project MUSE journal collection subscription license for review purposes only.
+It is made available for institutions to review as part of a decision to subscribe to MUSE journal collections.
+Unless covered by a blanket consortium license, institutions subscribing to a Project MUSE Journal Collection(s) are required to sign and return our License Agreement.

 Libraries must print the license agreement for signature.
 Please review the instructions below.

 NOTE: If your institution does not require a license with original signatures, a scanned copy of the signed license may be sent to MUSE.
 To send a scanned copy, print out 1 copy of the license and sign it.
 Scan the signed license and send a copy via email to Project MUSE Customer Support at firstname.lastname@example.org.

 View and download the PDF of the Journal Collection Subscription License.
 Libraries are encouraged to contact MUSE Customer Support with any questions related to licenses.
 You will need Acrobat Reader to view the PDF version.
 You can download Acrobat Reader for free from Adobe.